XXIIVV/webring/README.md

-This is a website to share a list of privacy-friendly software products.
-Products that respect people's data.
+This is a list of privacy-friendly products.

+### Add a product

+If you will like to add a product, let me know in an [Issue](https://github.com/yourcontact/list/issues/new)